Seoul National University of Education station

 Seoul Nat'l Univ. of Education Station is a station in the Seocho District of Seoul, on Seoul Subway Line 2 and Line 3.
 It is usually noted on station signs and on-board announcements that the station serves (the Supreme) Court & Prosecutors' Office.

 The station is a transfer point between the circular Line 2 (the busiest line on the network) which runs east–west at this point, and the north-south Line 3.
 The station is an extremely busy transfer point for those travelling between central Seoul and Gangnam district, Teheran Valley and the COEX/KWTC complex.

-The station is commonly referred to as "Kyodae" or "Gyodae".
+The station is commonly referred to as "Gyodae".

 The Seoul National University of Education is located nearby.